 In 2022, nonprofits and community organizations can apply for the Energy Assistance and Solar Savings Initiative to access solar energy and improve energy efficiency.

-Steps South Bend has taken to become solar friendly
+What steps has South Bend taken to become solar friendly?

 The South Bend Common Council issued two resolutions (4578-16, 4650-17) in support of a transition to clean energy.
-South Bend has also participated in Solarize initiatives –volunteer-powered group discount programs - in 2017 and 2019 which assisted dozens of property owners in South Bend in going solar.
 The Historic Preservation Commission passed Resolution 17-03 encouraging building owners in Local Historic Districts to apply for approval of solar installations on a case-by-case basis.

-Information about permitting and inspection process for solar installations in South Bend
+For installers: Where can I get more information about permitting and inspection process for solar installations in South Bend?

-The Building Department provides Solar Photovoltaic Permit Guidelines and Solar Installer Guidelines for inspections.
+The Building Department provides an Electrical Permit Application for solar, as well as Solar Photovoltaic Permit Guidelines (helpful for determining which type of review process will be required for your permit) and Solar Installer Guidelines for installers to prepare for inspections.

 Grid-tied solar energy systems require approval from the electric utility Indiana Michigan Power prior to installation.
-Instructions for submitting an Interconnection Application to Indiana Michigan Power can be found by project size.
+Instructions for submitting an Interconnection Application to Indiana Michigan Power through the online platform can be found on their Installing Generating Equipment page.

 Where can I find more information?

 Visit the Going Solar in South Bend page, Solar Untied Neighbor’s FAQs page, and MACOG Solar Energy page for additional resources.